100+ exhibitors showcasing school resources, products, services and technology for classrooms, schools and careers.

 HARD COPY AND EMAIL INVITATION TO FORWARD TO YOUR CLIENTS

-The online exhibitor manual will be available shortly and will include an opportunity for you to choose how many hard copy invitations you would like to receive.
+Hard copy invitations will be mailed to you mid July.
 These are great for mailing to prospective clients as well as including with any invoices or letters sent to current clients, to invite them to visit your stand.

 JOIN US ON SOCIAL MEDIA